-Hereditary spherocytosis is the most common hereditary hemolytic anemia among people of Northern European ancestry.
+Hereditary spherocytosis (HS) is the most common hereditary hemolytic anemia among people of Northern European ancestry.
 In the United States, the incidence is approximately 1 in 5000.
 However, this figure does not include asymptomatic and mild forms.
-The disease is prevelant world-wide.
-However its prevalence in other groups has not been established clearly.
+The disease is prevalent worldwide.
+However, its prevalence in other groups has not been established clearly.

 HS usually is transmitted as an autosomal dominant trait.
 Multiple generations of affected families having the mutated gene are identified.
 Homozygosity for this dominantly transmitted hereditary spherocytosis gene has not been identified, which suggests that the homozygous state is incompatible with life.